prais2blade/intern-handbook/README.md

-# 🛠️ Software Engineering Internship Handbook
+# 🛠️ SoftEdge Engineering Internship Handbook

 Welcome to the team! 🎉
 This repository contains everything you need to succeed in your internship — from weekly goals and tasks to sample projects and useful resources.